vijiekambaram/ADFETLWorkshop/README.md

 1. Get the number of files count in Current/Process Folder.
 If Count <> 1 which means no file or more than one file present, send email notification.

 2. Check File's last modified timestamp, if month >9
-- Validate filename of Current/Process File
+- Validate filename of Current/Process File.
+If invalid send email notification.
-- Load the file into Azure SQL DB
+- Load the file into Sql Server, send email notification on count of records loaded.
-- Take a backup in Azure Blob
+- Take a backup in Azure Blob.
-- Delete the File from FTP Folder
+- Delete the File from Local Folder.

 April 2020